MiaLWGH/WiSTraining/README.md

    ```
    Verify the full hierarchical tree structure using the `ls -R` command.

-   (10) Navigate into directory "dinner" using the command `cd dinnner`.
+   (10) Navigate into directory "dinner" using the command `cd dinner`.
 Run `ls` to check the directories.
 Then, navigate into directory "dessert".

    (11) Create a new file named "icecream" using command `nano icecream`.
 Please note that 'nano' is a user-friendly file editor.
 The command will open up a space where you can immediately start typing to edit file "icecream".
 Add whatever text you like.
 To save your written text, press 'CTRL + X', 'Y', and then 'ENTER'.
 This returns you to the shell with a newly saved "icecream" file.
 Verify the file content using the command `cat icecream`.